StonyBrookNLP/action-anticipation-lmtovideo/README.md

 - ## Teacher training
 1. Create the environment using the <b>requirement.txt</b> file in the ```teacher``` folder.

-2. Download the pre-trained language models pretrained on the 1M dataset from the following location:
-3. Download the content of the <b>data</b> folder from the google drive [link](https://drive.google.com/drive/folders/1IA3G0YrXalotivQWQa4r5DHFylhJEe9K?usp=drive_link)
+2. Download the content of the <b>data</b> folder from the google drive [link](https://drive.google.com/drive/folders/1IA3G0YrXalotivQWQa4r5DHFylhJEe9K?usp=drive_link)
       ```
 	      data
 			└───egtea_action_seq/